 Prosecco & Petals

-Before hitting the shops and diving straight into trying on any dress, it is a great idea to understand what wedding dress styles will flatter your figure.
+Before hitting the shops and diving straight into trying on dresses, it is a wise idea to understand what wedding dress styles will flatter your figure.
 Read on for a condensed guide to wedding dress styles, silhouettes and necklines and honest advice about what figures that they flatter most.

 When trying on a mermaid wedding dress, do ask to try it on with a single hooped underskirt.
 This petticoat may make the dress initially feel slightly less comfortable, but it will ensure you can see the iconic silhouette at its best.

 As these dresses can be made from delicate fabrics, it can be worth checking that the skirt does not become see-through in strong lighting.
 To avoid this, it is recommended to try this style on with an underskirt to get the full flare effect.